-Originally from Washington DC, Jeffrey has spent ten summers with Traveling Players, six as a camper and another four as an assistant director for ensembles in middle and high school.
-For summer 2020, he was the Assistant Director for Shakespeare Troupe’s Cymbeline and taught Acting Technique to campers in grades 4-12.
-This past fall he helped start up Traveling Players’ newest offering, D&D Improv, while working as Assistant Director for Dust as a part of the Fall One Act Festival.
+Originally from Washington DC, Jeffrey has spent eleven summers with Traveling Players, six as a camper and another five as an assistant director for ensembles in middle and high school.
+For summer 2021, he was the Assistant Director for Shakespeare Troupe’s The Taming of the Shrew and taught Acting Technique and Text to campers in grades 4-12.
+This past school year he helped launch Traveling Players’ D&D Improv program, running games of Dungeons & Dragons for elementary, middle, and high schoolers every week.
+Additionally, he worked as Assistant Director for the fall and winter shows, Dust and Antigone.
 Jeffrey won the Staff Ensemble Award back in 2011 for captivating all the middle school campers on Thursday night campouts by narrating epic tales in which each camper appeared in a starring role.